(This post was written to respond to Don's Twitter question here)

 9. Destroying the environment is a bad thing

-10. I want the best, safest world possible for future generations
+10. I want the best world possible for future generations

 Some things I don't believe: